List of LG laptops

 This is a list of laptops manufactured by LG Electronics.

-Background

-Early examples of LG laptops were netbooks: X110, X120 and X130 from 2009.
+LG's laptop business started in 1995 in a joint venture with IBM, releasing ThinkPads in South Korea.

 Xnote

-Xnote was a notebook computer series made by LG Electronics Ltd, originally being part of an LG and IBM joint venture.
-After severing ties in 2005, LG still produced the Xnote series till 2013, when LG discontinued the netbook/laptop lineup.
+Xnote (Korean: 엑스노트) was a notebook computer series made by LG, originally being part of an LG and IBM joint venture.
+After severing ties in 2005, LG still produced the Xnote series (in some markets they were not sold under the Xnote name) till 2013, when LG discontinued the netbook/laptop lineup.

-There are several models offered, with varied LCD sizes.